hesl-seu/v2sim/readme.md

 NOTE: We do not recommend use conda or other virtual environment, because some users have reported that libsumo may not work normally in these environments.

-1. Setup Python: Visit `https://www.python.org/download` to get Python (version 3.12 is recommended.
-Newer version may meet libsumo compability problem, and older version cannot run this program normally).
+1. Setup Python: Visit `https://www.python.org/download` to get Python (version >=3.12 is recommended.
+Older version cannot run this program normally).

 2. Setup SUMO: Visit `https://eclipse.dev/sumo/` to get SUMO (version 1.20 and above are recommended).